202C-Pilot/202C-Master-Course/forums-class-discussions.md

 ## Class Discussion 8.
 Reading: Communicating Persuasively

 All too often, people think of job letters as just a place where you list some of your credentials.
 But job letters are more than that.
 They are an opportunity for you to make a case for your candidacy for a position.
 In short, effective job letters are not simply informative; they're persuasive, too.
 After all, the purpose of your application materials is to persuade prospective employers to grant you an interview.
-This discussion focuses focuses on what makes a job letter effective and how to write one of your own.
+This discussion focuses on what makes a job letter effective and how to write one of your own.

 Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
 Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.